OleksandraMakarets/-hangman-game/README.md

 ### Content

-- I used the GPT chat to learn the rules of the game and create categories of wordsю
+- I used the GPT chat to learn the rules of the game and create categories of words.
 - [Love Sandwiches Project](https://github.com/tildeholmqvist/LoveSandwiches)
 - I got the idea for the game here [YouTube](https://www.youtube.com/watch?v=lJ7RhvNvsnc).